rufuspollock/rufuspollock.com/content/ubernomics.md

 The question then is: is that marketplace "closed": exclusively owned and controlled by one entity.
 If so it becomes a monopoly.
 Or is an "open" marketplace where anyone can participate on fair and equitable terms?

-Note: there can be substantial competition to *become* the monopolist.
-There may also be some competition between regional monopolies when there is enough geographic or preference diversity: if you live in Scotland you won't go to London to buy your fish so several local fish markets can exist (with limited competition between them at the fringes).
+*Note: there can be substantial competition to *become* the monopolist.
+There may also be some competition between regional monopolies when there is enough geographic or preference diversity: if you live in Scotland you won't go to London to buy your fish so several local fish markets can exist (with limited competition between them at the fringes).*

 ## 4. These marketplaces are not "contestable"

 It is not easy to build a new one and compete against the old one.

 Why?
 Because buyers are numerous and independent coordination between them is very hard.
-The same is true for sellers (though to a lesser extent because sellers are usuatly less numerous and diverse than buyers -- fifty fishmongers at a market might supply thousands of fish-buyers).
+The same is true for sellers (though to a lesser extent because sellers are usually less numerous and diverse than buyers -- fifty fishmongers at a market might supply thousands of fish-buyers).

 This makes coordinated action -- such as switching to a different competing market -- very hard: as a buyer I don't want to head over to the new fish market only to discover all the fish sellers are still at the old marketplace.
-Similarly, no fishseller wants to risk moving their stall to the new marketplace until they know the buyers will all be there -- its a chcken and egg problem with thousands and chickens and eggs who all need to act simultaneously!
+Similarly, no fish-seller wants to risk moving their stall to the new marketplace until they know the buyers will all be there -- its a chicken and egg problem with thousands and chickens and eggs who all need to act simultaneously!

 ## 5. Thus, the monopoly marketplace owner has a lot of power

 Thus, the owner of marketplace has a lot of power -- once the marketplace is established.
 At an early stage marketplace industries will often be highly dynamic and competitive as firms fight to get critical mass and dominate the market.
-This can mislead policy-makers into believing the market is competitive which in turn prevents them from acting at a crucial early stage when it would be relativey easy to put in place long-term pro-competitive policies (e.g. establishing a neutral exchange, or regulated marketplace access rates).
+This can mislead policy-makers into believing the market is competitive which in turn prevents them from acting at a crucial early stage when it would be relatively easy to put in place long-term pro-competitive policies (e.g. establishing a neutral exchange, or regulated marketplace access rates).

 ## 6. That power is inevitably abused to the detriment of buyers and consumers